Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Introduction

 \section{Introduction}

-Anomalies are patterns in data that do not conform to a well-defined notion of normal behavior \citep{chandola2009anomaly}.
+Anomalies are patterns in data that do not conform to a pre-defined notion of normal behavior.
 They often contain insights about the unusual behaviors or abnormal characteristics of the data generation process, which may imply flaws or misuse of a system.
-For example, an anomaly in network traffic data may suggest a threat of cyber security \citep{buczak2015survey}, and an unusual pattern in credit card transaction data may imply fraud \citep{kou2004survey}.
-Anomaly detection has been intensively researched and widely applied to various domains, such as cyber-intrusion detection, fraud detection, medical diagnosis and law enforcement \citep{aggarwal2016outlier,chandola2009anomaly}.